Lazyjimpressions/ourvidz-worker/CODEBASE_INDEX.md

 # OurVidz Worker Codebase Index

 ## Overview
 OurVidz Worker is a **pure inference GPU-accelerated AI content generation system** designed for RunPod deployment.
 Workers execute exactly what's provided by edge functions - all intelligence lives in the edge function layer.
-It supports multiple AI models for image and video generation with different quality tiers and performance characteristics.
+It supports multiple AI models for image and video generation with different quality tiers and performance characteristics, including comprehensive Image-to-Image (I2I) pipeline and thumbnail generation.

 ### Architecture Philosophy
 **"Workers are dumb execution engines.
 All intelligence lives in the edge function."**